Wisconsin Regional Orthoimagery Consortium« Return to Project Search

 In 2014 and 2015 the WROC team, along with its members and partners, acquired 35,000 square miles of high-resolution orthoimagery throughout the state.
 The current program features a significant increase in funding support, resulting in higher resolution datasets for nearly every participant.
 The increased funding support has enabled all participants to acquire 6-inch, and even 3-inch, pixel resolution orthoimagery.

-The American Council of Engineering Companies of Wisconsin presented Best of State Awards to both the 2015 and 2010 WROC programs.
+The American Council of Engineering Companies of Wisconsin presented Best of State Awards to the 2020, 2015, and 2010 WROC programs.
+The American Council of Engineering Companies gave the 2020 program its National Recognition Award.